IFC file structure: the IfcObjectDefinition

 - The

-is the abstract generalization of all the concepts that control or limit the use of products, processes or resources in general.
+IfcControlis the abstract generalization of all the concepts that control or limit the use of products, processes or resources in general.
 Therefore, it represents the design constraints.
-For example, within this class we can include the elements that influence project planning, for instance:- client’s requests
+For example, within this class we can include the elements that influence project planning, for instance:- client’s requests;

-is defined as a single activity or event, that is:- ordered in time
+IfcProcessrepresents activities, events and procedures that occur over time.
+TheIfcProcessis defined as a single activity or event, that is:- ordered in time;

 - transforms input into output.